-Below we have created an overview to help you navigate through Thursday’s election summarizing your rights as a voter and how to find your polling station or to use an absentee ballot.
+Below we have created an overview to help you navigate through Tuesday’s election summarizing your rights as a voter, and how to find your polling station or to use an absentee ballot.

 Where and how to vote

-Note, that only voters registered with a political party can vote in a party primary.
-If you want to confirm that you are registered with a political party, visit the Board of Elections’ website: voterlookup.elections.ny.gov.
+Note, that only registered voters can vote in the elections; the deadline to register to vote in New York State has already passed.
+If you want to confirm that you are registered, visit the Board of Elections’ website: voterlookup.elections.ny.gov.

 To vote, go to the polling place indicated on your voter registration card.
 Unless you are a first-time voter who registered by mail and did not provide identification, you do not need an ID.
 After you sign your name on the listing of registered voters, a poll worker will give you a voter card, ballot and privacy sleeve, and direct you to a privacy booth or ballot marking device to mark your ballot.